clearlinux/clear-linux-documentation/source/clear-linux/guides/stacks/dlrs/dlrs.rst

 .. note::

-   Performance test results for the Deep Learning Reference Stack and for this tutorial were obtained using `runc` as the runtime.
+   Performance test results for the Deep Learning Reference Stack and for this guide were obtained using `runc` as the runtime.

 #.
 Download either the `Eigen`_ or the `Intel MKL-DNN`_ Docker image
    from `Docker Hub`_.